-A DNA sequence encoding the cynomolgus PDGFRB (F7BTH1) (Met1-Phe530) was expressed with a polyhistidine tag at the C-terminus.
+A DNA sequence encoding the Rhesus PDGFRB (F7BTH1) (Met1-Phe530) was expressed with a polyhistidine tag at the C-terminus.

 The recombinant Rhesus PDGFRB comprises 509 amino acids and has a calculated molecular mass of 57.7 KDa.
 The apparent molecular mass of it is approximately 80-90 KDa respectively in SDS-PAGE.

-Cell lysate was prepared by homogenization in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
+Cell lysate was prepared by homogenization of the over-expressed cells in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
 Cell debris was removed by centrifugation.
 Protein concentration was determined by Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
 The cell lysate was boiled for 5 min in 1 x SDS loading buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.

 Modified RIPA Lysis Buffer: 50 mM Tris-HCl pH 7.4, 150 mM NaCl, 1mM EDTA, 1% Triton X-100, 0.1% SDS, 1% Sodium deoxycholate, 1mM PMSF.

 1 X Sample Buffer (1 X modified RIPA buffer+1 X SDS loading buffer).

 Optimal dilutions/concentrations should be determined by the end user.